codewarrior33/DCIT204-UG-Map-Project-Group36/README.md

 DEPLOYMENT
 	The compilation team put the work together in the most efficient way possible.
 	The team combined individual codes and made them come out as one piece.
-	The team was then able to run a working code.
+	The team was then able to run a working .